PHX Perspectives | October 26th, 2020

 Students developed their own data dashboards using COVID-19 trends data.
 Lewis was impressed with the quality of the work delivered and excited to see how students will take what they learned to communicate using data more effectively in their respective roles.

-If you have a BU login you can view one of the dashboards developed during the program below.
-Otherwise, you may download the file here.
+You can view one of the dashboards developed during the program by downloading the file here.